HiromiShikata/create-source-code-with-chatgpt/README.md

 Please write unit test for useCase class.

 ## Specification
-- Path of test file is `./{UseCaseFileName}.test.ts` in the same directory
+- Path of test file is `./{UseCaseFileName}.test.ts` in the same directory.
+- Implement all assertions.
+- Don't put any comments.

 ## Template
 //./src/path/to/file